webcatfi/webcat-das-fi-client/README.md

-# WebCat Domain Availability Service Client Library for .fi Domains (Node.js / TypeScript)
+# WebCat .fi Domain Availability Service Client

-Copyright (C) WebCat & Clouden Oy 2019<br/>
-Author Kenneth Falck <kennu@clouden.net>
+Copyright (C) WebCat & Clouden Oy 2019, author Kenneth Falck <kennu@clouden.net>

 ## Overview

-This is a simple client library for checking whether  a domain is available in the .fi domain registry.
+This is a simple Node.js / TypeScript client library for checking whether  a domain is available in the .fi domain registry.

 ## Installation